nicksenger/Inception/README.md

+In case you are short on time: this is _not_ currently "better" than using a derive macro in any way for the vast majority of potential use-cases.
+It is more of an academic curiosity than anything at this point.

+I suspect there are some more interesting uses for this aside from achieving what we can already do with derive macros, but that's all I've looked at since it was the obvious application.
+If you are aware of or interested in other potential use-cases for this work, please reach out!
+I'd love to hear any thoughts.

 ### _Inception_ explores the following concept in Rust

 > Given a type `T`, if we can prove some property exists for all of `T`'s minimal substructures, and all of `T`'s immediate substructures, then this property must also hold for `T` itself.